Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 How to perform the assessment
 ------------------------------

-1. Open the JSON file in QCAlign that corresponds to the image series and the delineations that you would like to assess.
+1. Open the JSON file from QuickNII or VisuAlign that corresponds to the image series and the delineations that you would like to assess.

 2. Adjust the atlas hierarchy, the grid spacing and the grid aesthetics: see the navigation section for information.
 Use the opacity slider to adjust the appearance of the atlas overlay in the viewer window: switch the delineations "off" for the assessment.